TheDan64/inkwell/README.md

     assert_eq!(sum(x, y, z), x + y + z);
 ```

-<sup>1</sup> Casting the LLVM JIT function address into a rust function does require a single unsafe transmute, since inkwell doesn't know what the function signature is.
+<sup>1</sup> Casting the LLVM JIT function address into a rust function does require a single unsafe transmute, since Inkwell doesn't know what the function signature is.
 Maybe we can do something about this in the future?
+In theory, fn_type does contain all the needed info, so whether or not we can do this automagically depends on what rust is capable of.
+Converting structs, pointers, and other types could be tricky but might be seen as a form of deserialization.
+See [#5](https://github.com/TheDan64/inkwell/issues/5) for the tracking issue.

+# Building

+Inkwell requires LLVM to be installed when building.
+Currently only LLVM 3.7 is supported, though multi-version support is planned.
+See [#1](https://github.com/TheDan64/inkwell/issues/1) for the tracking issue.